obverter/poetrybingo/README.md

 1. Automatically scrapes TMZ's main blogroll every five minutes. ✅
 2. Appends new headlines to a monster, forever-updating csv. (`headlines.csv` descending by timestamp) ✅
-3. Uses those headlines to train a handwritten grammar in spaCy. 🔨
+3. <s>Uses those headlines to train a handwritten grammar in spaCy. 🔨</s>
-4. Generates poetry from the headline corpus. 🔨
+4. Throws those headlines into a blender that runs on a combination of a 2nd-order Markov chain, 1-grams, and methamphetamines in order to generate poetry.
-5. Overlays said poetry onto images scraped from Wikimedia Commons 🔨
+5. <s>Overlays said poetry onto images scraped from Wikimedia Commons 🔨</s>

 You're welcome.